tevaughan/modgraph/README.md

 - Clone this repository.
 - At the top level, type (for example) `make 33` in order to bring up a rendering of the graphs for the modulus, 33.
-- The renderer is `asy` (part of `asymptote`), which allows one to spin the three-dimensionally rendered scene around or to zoom in or out.
+- The renderer is `asy` (part of `asymptote`), which allows one interactively with the mouse to spin the three-dimensionally rendered scene around and to zoom in or out.

 Here is a rendering of the graphs for 33: